HellenTs/printf/README.md

 # printf
-Project by Helen Tsegay and Lidya Yonass
+Project by Helen Tsegay and Lidya Yonas